fall 2020 internship update

 Helping students explore a career and maximize their educational experience is a natural fit for Susan as she has several years’ experience placing high school students into both summer and academic-year internships.

 Susan’s desire to see every student succeed drives her to develop meaningful connections with all her interns.
-Susan strives to ensure a terrific experience by being able to successfully navigate both the mentor and the student aspects of the internship.
+Susan strives to ensure a terrific experience by being able to successfully navigate both the host organization and the student aspects of the internship.

 director of strategic communications